 Weight lifting is about using and building your strength, so don’t cheat yourself by relying on momentum.
 Never swing weights and make sure you isolate your muscles by keeping your shoulders in line above your hips and referring to your posture and form.

-If you have any other tips for weight training work-outs and muscle building, feel free to comment.
+If you have any other tips for weight training for beginners work-outs and muscle building, feel free to comment.
 Plus!
 If you’re interested in foods that can help you on your way to getting hench, check out our muscle building protein foods article for some serious food-prep inspiration.